civiccc/buffet/README.md

 2. Make sure that you have the public keys of all hosts in `~/.ssh/known_hosts`.
 Otherwise you'll get spammed with 'yes to continue' messages, which is annoying.

+3. Copy the sample settings file to settings.yml and change it.

+4. Each host computer must have a buffet user, and must also have permissions to access the buffet user on each other host.

 How to use
 -------